What Is Syphilis?

 Otosyphilis occurs when bacteria invade the auditory or cochleovestibular system with T. pallidum, and its typical name is sensorineural hearing loss or tinnitus.

 - Impaired hearing ability

 Oral and Maxillofacial Syphilis

-Oral Syphilis or Syphilis of the mouth is a type of infection caused by Treponema within the mouth.
+Oral Syphilis, or Syphilis of the mouth, is a type of infection due to Treponema within the mouth.
 Primary Syphilis mouth symptom is the presence of syphilis mouth sores inside or on the mouth surface.